awsdocs/aws-doc-sdk-examples/workflows/cloudwatch_logs_big_query/README.md

 ### Sample logs

 A lot of logs are needed to make a robust example.
 If you happen to have a log group with over 10,000 logs at the ready, great!
 If not, there are two resources that can help:

 **Prerequisites**

 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

+**Resources**

 1. [make-log-files](./resources/make-log-files.sh) will create 50,000 logs and divide them amongst 5 files of 10,000 logs each (the maximum for each call to 'PutLogEvents').
+Two timestamps will be output to the console.
+These timestamps can be used to configure the query. **Five minutes of logs, starting at the time of execution, will be created.
+Wait at least five minutes after running this script before attempting to query.**
 2. [put-log-events](./resources/put-log-events.sh) will use the AWS CLI to put the created files from Step 1 into the log group/stream created by the [CloudFormation template](#cloudformation).

 ## Implementations